Strengthening Machine Identity Security in IoT

 Real-Life Applications

-• Smart Cities: Traffic lights equipped with machine identity can communicate with vehicles to improve traffic flow and safety.
+• Smart Cities: In smart cities, machine identity is vital for secure communication.
+For example, traffic lights equipped with machine identity can communicate with vehicles to improve traffic flow and safety.
+Here, pkis and mutual authentication are crucial for ensuring that only authorized traffic lights and vehicles can communicate securely.

 By implementing these advanced security measures, organizations can significantly enhance the protection of machine identities in IoT environments, ensuring secure and reliable operations.